swarmee/projects/1.7.4 Migration/readme.md

 I should also note that his elasticsearch cloud provider had let him know that elasticsearch 1.X was a legacy product for them as well - so he probably better start thinking about an upgrade.

-## Upgrade Summary
+### Upgrade Summary

 To perform any elasticsearch upgrade there are three main tasks;
 - Review and update of cluster settings.
 - Review and update of index settings, including \_mappings, \_settings and any custom \_analysis.
 - Migration of data

-## Cluster Settings
+### Migration of Cluster Settings

 Reviewing old cluster settings is probably the most important step in the upgrade.
-Its ideal to go back to the vanilla settings in your V6.X cluser then just add things as needed.
-Carrying over old settings which were approproate for the previous cluster may not be ideal for the new cluster.
-Basically you need to look through the \_nodes and \_cluster end points and determine if anything needs to be changed (GET /\_nodes and GET /\_cluster/settings)
+Its ideal to go back to the vanilla settings in your V6.X cluser then just change things as needed.
+Carrying over old settings from V1.X is likely not going to be ideal for the new cluster as pretty much everything has changed.
+I would recommend that you run some tests with vanilla V6.X settings before jumping in an change node or cluster settings.

-wouqueue setting

-start making alterations based on before a good time to review cluster settings. theThe Data Migration Approach
+Obviously there are a couple of important settings that need to be set in the new cluster including snapshot data path directories and the breaker settings.
+I strongly recommend tight breaker settings for any elasticsearch cluster with business Kibana users - cause they can't help themselves from making dashboards with 20 visulidations.

+### Migration of Index Settings

-## Standard Data Migration Approach
+### Data Migration Approach

+#### Standard Approach
 Elastic recommends two migration paths for moving between V1.X to V6.X.
 They are described here --> https://www.elastic.co/guide/en/elasticsearch/reference/current/reindex-upgrade.html.

 1. Upgrade to 2.4 reindex --> upgrade to 5.6 and reindex --> upgrade to 6.X and reindex.